brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-andrei-codrescu.md

       curator of the “Readings in Contemporary Poetry” series at Dia: Chelsea, Katz edited the anthology Readings in Contemporary Poetry (Dia Art Foundation, 2017).
 He lives in New York City."
-  - person: alicia-ostriker
+  - person: john-godfrey
-    event_bio: "Alicia Ostriker is a major American poet and critic.
-Author of 17 collections of poetry, she has been twice nominated for the National Book Award, and has twice received the National Jewish Book Award for Poetry, among other honors.
-As a critic she is the author of the now-classic Stealing the Language: the Emergence of Women's Poetry in America, and other books on poetry and on the Bible, most recently For the Love of God: the Bible as an Open Book.
-Her most recent collections of poems are Waiting for the Light and The Volcano and After: Selected and New Poems 2002-2019.
-Her poems have been translated into numerous languages including Hebrew and Arabic.
-She is currently the New York State Poet Laureate and a Chancellor of the Academy of American Poets."
+    event_bio: "John Godfrey was born in Massena, N.Y. in 1945.
+He is the author of 14 collections of poetry, including The City Keeps: Selected and New Poems 1966-2014 (Wave Books, May 2016).
+He received an A.B. from Princeton University in 1967, and took a B.S. in Nursing from Columbia University in 1994.
+He has received fellowships from the General Electric Foundation (1984), the Foundation for Contemporary Arts (2009), and the Z Foundation (2013), and was winner of a Foundation for Contemporary Arts Grant for 2009..
+He retired in 2011 after 17 years as a nurse clinician in HIV/AIDS.
+      He has lived in the East Village of Manhattan since the 1960s."
   - person: sharon-mesmer
     event_bio: "Sharon Mesmer’s most recent poetry collection, Greetings From My Girlie Place (Bloof Books) was one of Entropy’s “Best of 2015.”
 Her other